Lisboa Card: Combination Ticket

 Jerónimos Monastery

+Jerónimos Monastery is another UNESCO World Heritage Site and famous landmark in Lisbon and again a very popular attraction.
 The monastery was commissioned by King Manuel I in the early 1500’s and was built to expand the church ‘Church of Santa Maria’.
 It took almost a century to complete and was funded by taxes and money made from spice imports.

-Like Belém Tower, the monastery is also closely linked to Portugal's Age of Discovery and the money the country made during the time.
+Like Belém Tower, the monastery is also closely linked to the 'Age of Discovery'.
 So much so, that its reported that the King gave the architect full freedom to come up with extravagant designs to show off the wealth.
 The church houses the tombs of several Portuguese royal figures and famous personalities, including Vasco da Gama and the poet Luís de Camões.

 The monastery was originally occupied by the Order of Saint Jerome (Hieronymites), which is where the name comes from and it served as both a place of worship and a royal pantheon.
+The beautiful two-story cloisters are a highlight and offer a serene atmosphere with finely detailed arches and columns.

 The monastery is also home to the ‘Maritime Museum’ and the ‘National Archaeology Museum’ which also provide further insights into Portugal's rich history and heritage.